SminemFinance21/SMINEM.FINANCE/oracle/SmindexPancakeSwapV2Oracle.md

 it is less than one hour.

-## <a id='IndexedUniswapV2Oracle-computeTwoWayAveragePrices-address---uint256-uint256-'></a> `computeTwoWayAveragePrices`
+## <a id='SmindexPancakeswapV2Oracle-computeTwoWayAveragePrices-address---uint256-uint256-'></a> `computeTwoWayAveragePrices`

 ```
 function computeTwoWayAveragePrices(address[] tokens, uint256 minTimeElapsed, uint256 maxTimeElapsed) returns (struct PriceLibrary.TwoWayAveragePrice[] prices)
 ```

-Returns the TwoWayAveragePrice structs representing the average price of weth in terms of each token in `tokens` and the average price of each token in terms of weth.
+Returns the TwoWayAveragePrice structs representing the average price of wBNB in terms of each token in `tokens` and the average price of each token in terms of wBNB.

-Computes the time-weighted average price of weth in terms of each token and the price of each token in terms of weth by getting the current prices from Uniswap and searching for a historical price which is between `minTimeElapsed` and `maxTimeElapsed` seconds old.
+Computes the time-weighted average price of wBNB in terms of each token and the price of each token in terms of wBNB by getting the current prices from Uniswap and searching for a historical price which is between `minTimeElapsed` and `maxTimeElapsed` seconds old.

 **Note:** `maxTimeElapsed` is only accurate to the nearest hour (rounded down) unless